 |85,580||Lacrosse, Rugby, & other Ball Games - Head and facial cuts from getting hit by balls and sticks, injured ankles from falls.|

 Head Injuries can have long-term effects.
 An impact to the head may result in loss of consciousness, but there may be other symptoms such as headache, nausea, dizziness, confusion, irritability, and memory loss.
 Brain damage caused by concussions may result in strokes, paralysis, headaches or reduced concentration and mental clarity.
 A 2009 study commissioned by the National Football League reported that Alzheimer's disease or other similar memory-related diseases appear in the league's former players at 19 times the normal rate for men ages 30 through 49.
 Other studies have found that football players who suffered concussions were more likely to suffer from depression.
-Boxers who are exposed to repeated head trauma have a higher risk of progressive Parkinson's disease; a well-known example is Muhammad Ali.
+Boxers who are exposed to repeated head trauma have a higher risk of progressive Parkinson's disease; a well-known case is that of Muhammad Ali.
 In general, it is a good idea to avoid sports that expose the head to repeated impacts, such as boxing, soccer, ice hokey, and football.
+Protective equipment such as helmets and face masks provide some protection, but injuries occur nevertheless.